WPI-CS3733-2025B/SmileApp-Tasks/README_milestone2.md

    ---

    7. When the database is initialized, we would like to add some default tag names to the `Tag` table.
-      * Add a SQLAlchemy event listener for  the `Major` table which will insert te below tag names to the database after it is created.
+      * Add a SQLAlchemy event listener for  the `Tag` table which will insert te below tag names to the database after it is created.
 See the `add_majors` function we defined in the StudentApp as an example.

       ```Python
       tags = ['funny','inspiring', 'true-story', 'heartwarming', 'friendship']